 What should’ve won: Apocalypse Now

-Fargo may be the proper winner, but I actually like The English Patient.
-Ralph Fiennes and Kristin Scott Thomas both put on splendid performances, and the shockingly dark ending helps to separate it from other romance films.
+Fargo may be the proper winner, but the The English Patient is an ageless love story.
+Ralph Fiennes and Kristin Scott Thomas both put on splendid performances, and the shockingly somber ending helps to separate it from other romance films.
 It doesn’t hurt that Ralph Fiennes is unbelievably handsome.

 What should’ve won: Fargo